lorerave85/ocr-demo/README.md

 for evaluating OCR accuracy and gather a big enough dataset of images, we could potentially benchmark several libraries and algorithms.
 Then select the one that gives the best results and repeat the steps here described to address its limitations.
+We leave this for future work.

-All in all, [Tesseract](https://github.com/tesseract-ocr/tesseract) in combination with [Color Independent Binarization](https://github.com/slothkong/ocr-text-extraction) brought us in to time to a possible solution.
+All in all, [Tesseract](https://github.com/tesseract-ocr/tesseract) in combination with [Color Independent Binarization](https://github.com/slothkong/ocr-text-extraction) brought us in no time to a possible solution.
 I hope you find this demo helpful.